carlylechia/Vet-Clinic-Database/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to the Microverse community, @microverseinc for their tutorship and supervision.
-- Inspiration
-- etc

 ## 📝 License